Welcome to Community Training Connection for Staff!

 Community Training Connection for Staff helps you provide personal care and supervision for those in your care.
 Please note: These courses are NOT approved for Administrator renewal CEUs.

+This course is NOT approved for CCLD Administrator renewal CEUs.
 This two‐hour course provides an overview for facility staff of the most common health issues they are likely to encounter in long-term care, including dehydration, UTIs, constipation, incontinence, dysphagia and aspiration, pneumonia, chronic pain, medication use, and issues of the skin, teeth, eyes, cardiovascular system, and the bones and muscular systems.
 Read more

+This course is NOT approved for CCLD Administrator renewal CEUs.
 In this course you’ll find basic information about some of the most common illnesses found in residential care settings.
 The information found here is intended for general knowledge as well as a guide for training staff for the occurrence of specific infectious diseases.
 Read more

+This course is NOT approved for CCLD Administrator renewal CEUs.
 Good communication can improve the way that you operate through life, smoothing your way in your relationships with others.
 Effective communication can be particularly challenging in residential care.
 This course highlights everyday communication skills, cross-cultural communication, and common challenges in communication in residential care.
 Read more

+This course is NOT approved for CCLD Administrator renewal CEUs.
 All residents need the chance to express their thoughts and feelings.
 It is important to remember that because of the dementia, they also need additional time in order to express themselves.
 Caregivers should speak in simple, direct language.
 The use of gestures, pictures, verbal cues and written words are also a big help in communicating with residents.
 As dementia progresses, the person's ability to communicate will be increasingly impaired.
 It is important for caregivers to recognize their residents' varying abilities to communicate and to find ways to help residents compensate.
 Read more

 Shopping Cart